VentraIP vs SiteGround Australia (2026): AU-Owned vs Google Cloud

 Is SiteGround worth the price in Australia?

 It depends entirely on your situation.
 At introductory pricing, SiteGround is competitively priced.
-At renewal — $36.99/mo for StartUp or $54.99/mo for GrowBig — it’s one of the more expensive shared hosting options in Australia.
-If you’re using SiteGround’s staging environment, managed WordPress features, and Git integration actively, the premium is justifiable.
-If you’re running a standard WordPress site and don’t use those features, you’re paying for capabilities you don’t need.
-VentraIP delivers comparable performance for roughly a quarter of the year-2 cost.
+At renewal - A$26.99/mo for StartUp or A$39.99/mo for GrowBig, plus GST at checkout - it's one of the more expensive shared hosting options in Australia.
+If you're using SiteGround's staging environment, managed WordPress features, and Git integration actively, the premium is justifiable.
+If you're running a standard WordPress site and don't use those features, you're paying for capabilities you don't need.
+VentraIP delivers comparable real-world performance for well under half the year-2 cost (A$132.00 vs A$323.88 on StartUp).

 Does VentraIP have good WordPress support?